CommissarFalk/Interest-Calculator/README.md

 # Interest-Calculator
-A simple program that will calculate user interest, whether simple or compound.
+A Java Program that will calculate user interest, whether simple or compound.